 At each wedding I photograph, I am reminded of the joy I have in being married.
 I get excited for my couples as they begin their lives together.
 Being a wedding photographer is not just a job for me.
 I LOVE what I do.
 I become emotionally invested in my couples, and I pour my heart into each wedding I am blessed to be able document.

 From delicate, gauzy fabrics to rich cotton paper, I am a lover of texture.
-I often shop for clothes with my hands (especially at Anthropologie), and much prefer the feel of real paper pages in books to mobile screens.
+I often shop for clothes with my hands, and much prefer the feel of real paper pages in books.

 In a digital age, nothing is more charming and personal than a handwritten note.
 As a leftie with terrible penmanship, I swoon over the art of lettering and beautiful calligraphy.